-The department's data governance process will ensure that the sponsor evaluation process will include extensive quality assurance on data, senior leadership (including legal staff) approval of protocols and reporting, and cross-agency engagement in implementation and ongoing evaluations.

-3) Public reporting mechanisms must be strengthened.

-- Completed Quality Practice reports should be presented directly to the sponsor's governing board. - The department of education should develop minimum common elements for the sponsor's annual community school reports for comparison purposes.
-Reports can provide additional information beyond the minimum common elements. - Sponsors' annual community school reports should be easily accessible from the central website. - 4) The system should be focused on continuous improvement with appropriate resources linked to ratings so sponsors and schools have access to aligned technical assistance and professional development. - 5) To the extent legally permissible, the department should be referenced as an intended third party beneficiary under the contract between the sponsor and the community school. - The basis for this recommendation is to ensure that sponsors are appropriately monitoring schools and the department can intervene if the sponsor fails to take appropriate action (for example, continuing to operate a school that does not meet the minimum opening requirements).
-This recommendation does not include the department becoming a party to the contract between the sponsor and the school. - 6) To the extent possible, resources should be allocated to support the department in conducting this evaluation process on an ongoing basis. - The department's internal organizational structure should reflect a separation of its duties regarding sponsorship and evaluation. - 7) The recommendations outlined by the panel are suggested for the 2015-2016 sponsor evaluations. - The 2015-2016 sponsor evaluations must be posted between Oct.
-1-15, 2016. - These evaluations will include academic data from the 2015-2016 school year, compliance data based ٠ on the updated administrative rules and quality practice data based on the updated scoring structure.
+- 3) The department's data governance process will ensure that the sponsor evaluation process will include extensive quality assurance on data, senior leadership (including legal staff) approval of protocols and reporting, and cross-agency engagement in implementation and ongoing evaluations. - 4) Public reporting mechanisms must be strengthened. - a.
+Completed Quality Practice reports should be presented directly to the sponsor's governing board. - b.
+The department of education should consider development of a template for the sponsor's annual community school reports so that common elements can be compared. - c.
+Sponsors' annual community school reports should be easily accessible from the central website. - 5) The system should be focused on continuous improvement with appropriate resources linked to ratings so sponsors and schools have access to aligned technical assistance and professional development. - 6) To the extent legally permissible, the department should be referenced as an intended third party beneficiary under the contract between the sponsor and the community school. - 7) To the extent possible, resources should be allocated to support the department in conducting this evaluation process on an ongoing basis. - 8) The recommendations outlined by the panel are suggested for the 2015-2016 sponsor evaluations.